emlautarom1/lambda-library/docs/03-Task.md

   }
 ```

 Under the hood a `Task` needs to perform some `IO`.
 But as long as there are no functions that returns a `Task` directly like `removeFile :: Task ()` we are going to be able to restrict side-effects.
 How?
-By using always a handler to get the `Task`.
+Becauser we will always need a handler to get a `Task`.

-This also meas that our `findBook :: BookDB -> String -> IO [Book]` does is not going to work direclty.
+This also means that our `findBook :: BookDB -> String -> IO [Book]` is not going to work direclty.
 Yet that function could be provided by a package that we are in no control.
 We need a handler to interact in a controlled way with the DB.
-Bonus we make that handle to perform read-only operations in the DB.
+Bonus we can make that handle to perform read-only operations in the DB.

 ```haskell
 newtype ReadOnlyBookDBHandler = ReadOnlyBookDBHandler